robsevcode/AIChatBotRobSevCode/README.md

 * Ollama with model: gemma3:4b

 # Next features
-Expected to add features for multiple chats, to save chats, create custom avatars using stable diffusion and generate images in the chat while chatting
+Expected to add features for to save chats, create custom avatars using stable diffusion and generate images in the chat while chatting